All Episodes

 Victims need government.

-So if everything's lousy for you, you cling ever tighter uh to nurse Obama's apron strings because she's got some little government program that um uh will ameliorate the total rotten worthlessness of your existence.
+So, if everything's lousy for you, you cling ever tighter to Nurse Obama's apron strings because she's got some little government program that will ameliorate the total rotten worthlessness of your existence.

 Paternalism makes a guy feel good.

-Uh it makes them all feel good when they're sitting around the dinner table and they're uh all he he's at a dinner table uh like who is it, the editor of Vogue who threw a big fundraising dinner for him uh up on uh Park Avenue or the Upper East Side in New York or wherever it was, and they're all sitting around all congratulating themselves.
+The editor of Vogue, who threw a big fundraising dinner for him up on Park Avenue or the Upper East Side in New York or wherever it was.

-They're all more compassionate because they treat you as victims, sick dogs, lame dogs, uh, that they can they can do they can care about long distance.
+They're all more compassionate because they treat you as victims, sick dogs, lame dogs, that they can care about long distance.

 They don't have to have you in the neighborhood or whatever, and the doorman would shoe you away if you tried to get too near.

-But uh just having you out there at a distance and knowing that they've helped contribute some program that'll do something to make your rotten, stinking, worthless, no account existence just a little bit more bearable is a great pleasure to them.
+But just having you out there at a distance and knowing that they've helped contribute some program that'll do something to make your rotten, stinking, worthless, no-account existence just a little bit more bearable is a great pleasure to them, great pleasure to them.

-Uh and that by the way, that totally negates the entire point of the American Revolution, because the American Revolution was about guys saying, Hey, we don't need you.
+And by the way, that totally negates the entire point of the American Revolution because the American Revolution was about guys saying, Hey, we don't need you.

 You're a great king, but we don't need a king, so screw off out of here.

-And uh and instead you've now replaced it with actually a system that is worse than uh the king.
+And instead, you've now replaced it with actually a system that is worse than the king.

 But just to look at where this is taking us, where this is taking us as we slip down the ranks of economically free nations.

-Uh if you've been following these um uh the the winter Olympics in the town of uh Sochi on the Black Sea, uh sports writers uh all now flying in and they're discovering that in in Putin's Russia uh uh expecting things to be ready in time for the most w what is supposedly the most expensive winter Olympics in history.
+If you've been following these Winter Olympics in the town of Sochi on the Black Sea, sports writers are all now flying in and they're discovering that in Putin's Russia, expecting things to be ready in time for what is supposedly the most expensive Winter Olympics in history.

 The Guardian's Moscow bureau chief, Sean Walker, reported that when he tried to check into his room at midday Tuesday, he was told by a receptionist, your room is still under construction.